lmorchard/blog.decafbad.com/_posts/2004-05-03-put-on-your-rss-colored-glasses-and-forget-about-atom.markdown

 ---
-wordpress_id: 519
+comments_archived: true
+date: '2004-05-03T06:39:05-04:00'
+excerpt: Well, it did seem quiet, but it's comforting in an odd way that
+    RSS Wars are still raging as I wander back into the blogosphere.
+I suggest that all that Atom haters out there put on some RSS-colored glasses and forget there ever was an Atom.
+XSLT and URL-as-command-line to the rescue!
 layout: post
 title: Put on your RSS-colored glasses and forget about Atom
-excerpt: Well, it did seem quiet, but it's comforting in an odd way that RSS Wars are still raging as I wander back into the blogosphere.
-I suggest that all that Atom haters out there put on some RSS-colored glasses and forget there ever was an Atom.
-XSLT and URL-as-command-line to the rescue!
-date: "2004-05-03T06:39:05-04:00"
+wordpress_id: 519
 wordpress_slug: put-on-your-rss-colored-glasses-and-forget-about-atom
 wordpress_url: http://www.decafbad.com/blog/?p=519
 ---